 Teacher candidates seeking grades 5-12 (Early Adolescence through Adolescence) certification must complete a major in their subject area and the secondary education minor.

-The cross-categorical special education major requires a middle childhood/early adolescent licensure or an early adolescent/adolescent licensure along with the CCSE program.
+The cross-categorical special education major requires a Middle Childhood/Early Adolescence licensure or an early adolescent/adolescent licensure along with the CCSE program.

 For teacher candidates seeking grades 1-8 (Middle Childhood through Early Adolescence) certification or grades 5-12 (Early Adolescence through Adolescence) certification.

-Now available to students, the new Natural Science/STEM minor for educators emerged from an overhaul of the College’s previous minor for prospective elementary and middle school science teachers.
-Students can choose one of two tracks: Physical Science/Project Lead The Way or Environmental, Earth, and Life Science.
+The Natural Science/STEM minor for prospective elementary and middle school science teachers offers two tracks: Physical Science/Project Lead The Way or Environmental, Earth, and Life Science.

-Recent trends in education show that teachers are being asked to teach broad, general science classes that often stretch beyond their major field.
-The broadfield science minor, as a supplement to the science major and EA-A education certification, will prepare students to teach science in middle schools and high schools.
+Teachers are often asked to teach general science classes that stretch beyond their major fields.
+The broad field science minor supplements a science major and EA-A education certification, preparing students to teach science in middle and high schools.

 The educational studies minor provides the background information on basic educational theories, child and adolescent psychology, and foundational knowledge about how their majors connect with the ability to teach, manage, and lead groups of people.

-Carthage College offers licensure in Wisconsin to teach art, grades K-12.
+Carthage offers licensure in Wisconsin to teach art, grades K-12.

-Carthage College offers licensure in Wisconsin to teach music, grades K-12, in the following three areas: General Music, Instrumental Music, and Choral Music.
+Carthage offers licensure in Wisconsin to teach music, grades K-12, in three areas: General Music, Instrumental Music, and Choral Music.